Thomas A. Ban: Career

 In 1969, he published the first textbook in the emerging field, Psychopharmacology.
 It covered the history and development of this new discipline and described therapeutic techniques and the limitations and advantages of the many drugs then available.
 For this contribution, Ban was awarded the Clarke Institute of Psychiatry Annual Research Fund Award in 1970.

 In 1971 at McGill University in Montreal, Quebec, he was the founding director of the first Division of Psychopharmacology in a Department of Psychiatry in the world.
 It slowly affiliated with the various psychiatric hospital units connected to McGill with the goals of practice, teaching and research.
 One of the foci for the Division was to develop a new vocabulary for the description of patients which “speaks the same language used to describe the drugs”.
 This classification or drug-patient portrait would describe the effects of certain drugs in relation to characteristic mental conditions responsive to these agents.

 Ban was a critic of psychiatric practice, accusing the discipline of lacking a coordinated body of knowledge.
 Beginning in the 1960s, he was at the vanguard for a biologically based psychiatry at odds with the then dominant Freudian psychoanalytic approach to treatment.
 As he concluded from the impact of drugs: “Today we have all the means necessary to practice psychiatry on medical grounds.
 We can approach schizophrenia and treat the manic depressive and those with mood swings."

 The classification of mental illness was a lifelong pursuit.
 He was inspired by the German psychiatrist Karl Leonhard and became an honorary member of the International Wernicke-Kleist-Leonard Society.
 He found their distinctive classification more precise than the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM).

 He received the first annual Canadian Psychiatric Association’s McNeil Award in 1969.
 He won the award again in 1970 and 1973.

-He authored, co-authored, and edited more than 60 books and well over 800 scientific articles.
 He was on the boards of two Hungarian neuropsychiatric journals, in addition to journals in Argentina, Brazil, Italy and the United States.